 This program will also help them to build their CV or applications to professional programs, helping them get to the next step toward accomplishing their career goals.

 - Get funding!
-The ASK Program will provide up to $250 in funding toward an ASK student project.
-Summer fellowship opportunities for all students, providing stipend support for the student as well as additional funding toward the project supply needs.
+ASK Program NSF SSTEM student scholarships will provide up to $250 per term (spring and fall) in funding toward an ASK student project.
+Scholarship recipients may apply for competitive summer fellowship opportunities, providing stipend support for the student as well as additional funding toward the project supply needs.

 - Student projects can feed into larger, ongoing research projects within the laboratory, and student-generated data can contribute toward grant applications and publications.